jere-mie/easy-masm/README.md

 # Easy-MASM
-The simplest way to assemble, link, and run masm32 files on Windows or Linux
+The simplest way to assemble, link, and run masm32 files

 ## NEW: [Run Easy-MASM in your browser!
 No installation required](https://github.com/jere-mie/easy-masm/wiki/Replit)!